QuTech-Delft/OpenSquirrel/docs/tutorial/applying-compilation-passes.md

 !!! note

-    The single-qubit gate, that is the result of merging multiple single-qubit gates, is generally not supported by the target backend; a single-qubit gate decomposition pass will need to be applied afterwards.
+    The single-qubit gate that results from merging multiple single-qubit gates, is generally not supported by the target backend; a single-qubit gate decomposition pass will need to be applied after merging.
     OpenSquirrel will check if the resultant gate is equal (up to a global phase) to the gates that it replaces.

 ```python